-Spinal AVM refers to a group of conditions where there is a tangle of blood vessels in, on or around the spinal cord.
+Spinal arteriovenous malformation (AVM) refers to a group of conditions where there is a tangle of blood vessels in, on or around the spinal cord.
 The blood vessels didn’t form correctly, and there aren’t capillaries to transfer oxygen from the blood to the spine.
 Instead, blood flows from arteries directly to veins to resume its trip back to the heart.

 If there are symptoms at all, they can be different from person to person and can depend on the severity and location of the tangle.
 Sometimes symptoms appear when the patient is in their 20s, although occasionally symptoms can appear in younger people.

-Symptoms can appear suddenly or gradually.
-As the condition progresses, symptoms tend to get worse.
-They include:
+Symptoms can appear suddenly or gradually and tend to worsen as the condition progresses.
+Common symptoms include:

-Your Norton Leatherman Spine specialist may perform a spinal angiogram, magnetic resonance imaging (MRI), computed tomography (CT) or other scan to show what the blood vessels look like and where the spinal vascular malformation is.
+Your specialist physician may perform a spinal angiogram, MRI, CT or other scan to show what the blood vessels look like and where the spinal vascular malformation is.

 Depending on your condition, physicians have a range of treatments for a spinal AVM.
 They include: